naa986/wp-stripe-checkout/wp-stripe-checkout/readme.txt

 * Automatically email Stripe receipts to your customers.
 * Build conversion-optimized payment forms, hosted on Stripe.
 * Simplified mobile-ready experience for customers.
-* It works on its own.
-There is no complex setup like a membership/e-commerce plugin.
+* It works on its own, there is no complex setup like a membership/e-commerce plugin.
 * No setup fees, monthly fees or hidden costs.
-You are charged on a percentage basis for each payment (2.9% + 30 cents per successful card charge).
 * Seamless transfer to your bank account.
-Once everything is set up, transfers arrive in your bank account on a 2-day rolling basis.
 * Easily Switch between live and sandbox mode for testing.
 * Real-time fee reporting in your Stripe account.
 * Display a logo of your brand or product on the Stripe payment page.